DoofDilla/dillapoe2stat/README.md

 # DillaPoE2Stat Tracker

-> **v0.3.3 "Delirious Analytics"** - A hotkey-driven Path of Exile 2 map-tracking assistant that snapshots your inventory, values your loot through poe.ninja, and keeps rich session analytics with desktop notifications.
+> **v0.3.4 "Phase-Based Architecture"** - A hotkey-driven Path of Exile 2 map-tracking assistant that snapshots your inventory, values your loot through poe.ninja, and keeps rich session analytics with desktop notifications.
 > Optional OBS overlay mode streams your loot breakdown and session dashboard straight into Browser Sources for easy broadcasting.

-## What's New in v0.3.3
+## What's New in v0.3.4

-- **🌀 Delirious Tracking**: Automatically extracts and tracks Delirious % from waystone suffixes throughout the entire stack (waystone analyzer → game state → logging → run analysis)
-- **💎 Formatted Drop Values**: All notification drop values now display as clean formatted currency (e.g., "12.5ex" instead of "12.456789")
-- **📊 Session Comparison Metrics**: Accurate map vs session comparison - now shows your session average *before* adding the current map (prevents self-referential stats)
-- **🔧 Enhanced Notifications**: POST_MAP template now shows map ex/h vs pre-existing session average with all formatted values
-- **📈 Data Format v2.1**: Extended runs.jsonl schema with delirious field for comprehensive run analysis
+- **�️ Phase-Based Architecture**: Complete refactoring of map tracking flow for better maintainability
+  - `MapFlowController` orchestrates PRE/POST flows in 9 clear, testable phases
+  - Main script reduced from 787 to 640 lines (-18% code reduction)
+  - Each phase has one responsibility: easier debugging and testing
+- **� Flow Documentation**: New `docs/SESSION_FLOW.md` with complete diagrams, pitfalls, and testing guides
+- **🐛 Robust Session Tracking**: Architecture prevents double-counting bugs by design
+  - Single point of session update (Phase 5 only)
+  - Clear BEFORE/AFTER state separation
+- **🔧 Better Error Messages**: Phase-based errors ("Phase 5 failed") instead of generic messages
+- **� Enhanced Documentation**: Architecture section in README, improved docstrings throughout

-## Recent Enhancements (v0.3.0 - v0.3.3)
+## Recent Enhancements (v0.3.0 - v0.3.4)

 The tracker has evolved considerably with a complete modular rewrite and rich feature additions: